simonhighfield/segs-blackjack-js/README.md

 This repository provides the functions to play a game of Blackjack.

-Currently, functions are provided for a single player to begin a game: generating a deck of cards, dealing thee player and a dealer an initial hand, and storing those results.
+Currently, these provide for a single player to begin a game: generating a deck of cards, dealing the player and a dealer each an initial hand , and storing those results.

 Also provided are game play functions that receive a player's input - whether they want to 'hit' and receive another card, or 'stand' and submit their score.

-Future work will provide functions toto shuffle the deck of cards, to evaluate the winner, and a user interface.
+Future work will provide functions to shuffle the deck of cards and to evaluate the winner, and a user interface will be built using React.

-This code has been developed with the intention of it being applied in a react project, to visually present the game to the user and receive the user input.
+This front-end will visually present the game to the user, and allow for user input (such as their decision to 'hit' or 'stand').